sethreidnz/azure-devops-examples/README.md

 ## What is in the repository?

-The repo contains base projects created with each framework's command line project generation tools and then a YAML file for each of them.
+The repository contains base projects created with each framework's command line project generation tools and then a YAML file for each of them.
 They are all well documented on what is happening and can be found here:

 - React - [react-pipeline.yml](./react-pipeline.yml)
 - Angular - [angular-pipeline.yml](./angular-pipeline.yml)